kunalj101/Data-Science-Hacks/CONTRIBUTING.md

 ### Hack idea
 1. Your hack must have at least one of the following characteristics -

-    1. It must save time
+    1. It must save time.
-    1. Includes lesser lines of code
+    1. Includes lesser lines of code.
-    1. Provides more functionality
+    1. Provides more functionality.
-    1. A better tool/library or functionality than an existing one
+    1. A better tool or library than an existing one.

 1. The hacks must be related to data science, machine learning, data engineering or any of the related fields